Mazensayed91/System-Simulator/README.md

 # System-Simulator
-Code the solves single input single output "SISO" system using numerical analysis.
+Code the solves single input single output "SISO" system and plots the system response and states using SS-SSEB algorithm.